 Selling your house on the Sundae marketplace means choosing the best price from a list of investor offers.
-This guide explains where your price comes from.
+This guide explains where your offer comes from.

 For homeowners who are looking to sell their house as-is, Sundae is a marketplace that will bring multiple cash offers from vetted investors at a single place for free so that homeowners can get the highest price possible for their house.